 Izzy joined Nature Communications in October 2016.
 She completed a PhD in Crop Science at Rothamsted Research and the University of Nottingham.
 Following this, she was a lecturer at the University of Reading.
 She handles manuscripts in ecology, conservation, socio-ecological systems, agriculture and sustainability.

-Associate Editor: Emily Jones
+Senior Editor: Emily Jones

 Emily handles manuscripts in evolution and paleontology.
 She joined Nature Communications in December 2015 after completing her PhD in Ecology and Evolutionary Biology at the University of Arizona and postdoctoral research at Washington State University and Rice University.
 Emily is based in the New York office.

-Associate Editor: Alexa McKay
+Senior Editor: Alexa McKay